Azure/missionlz/src/docs/ui-deployment.md

       --tier0-sub-id -0 subscription ID for tier 0 network and resources (defaults to the value provided for -s --subscription-id)
       --tier1-sub-id -1 subscription ID for tier 1 network and resources (defaults to the value provided for -s --subscription-id)
       --tier2-sub-id -2 subscription ID for tier 2 network and resources (defaults to the value provided for -s --subscription-id)
+          --zip-file -f Zipped docker file for use with the 'load' docker strategy (defaults to 'mlz.zip')
 ```

 ### Step-by-Step Azure Air Gapped Installation

 This process closely mirrors the standard Azure documentation with a few subtle amendments.

 On your internet connected staging machine (With Docker Installed):